Matt Tuiasosopo

-Matthew Petelu Tuiasosopo (born May 10, 1986) is an American former professional baseball utility player and the current manager of the Gwinnett Stripers, the Triple-A affiliate of the Atlanta Braves.
-He played in Major League Baseball (MLB) for the Seattle Mariners, Detroit Tigers and Atlanta Braves.
+Matthew Petelu Tuiasosopo (born May 10, 1986) is an American former professional baseball utility player and coach.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Detroit Tigers, and the Atlanta Braves.
+He was Atlanta's third base coach in 2024 and part of 2025.

 Early life

 Tuiasosopo played for the Woodinville West Little League at the 1998 Little League Western Regional Tournament in San Bernardino, California.
 Woodinville West lost to Cypress Federal in a championship game that lasted 7 innings.
-This is the farthest WWLL has made it into the Little League All Star Tournament.

-Tuiasosopo signed a professional baseball contract after graduating from Woodinville High School.
-Although he chose baseball, Tuiasosopo had a promising high school football career.
-He was selected to play in the 2004 U.S. Army All-American Bowl.
+Tuiasosopo attended Woodinville High School, where he played baseball and football.
+He had a promising football career: he was selected to play in the 2004 U.S. Army All-American Bowl.
 Before signing as a professional baseball player, he signed a letter of intent to play football at the University of Washington.